Mobile safety

 Location services

-Turn off location services if you are posting information on the internet or a social media application as this might accidentally tell people where you are.
+Turn off location services when posting content on the internet or a social media app, as this can reveal your location to others.